apollographql/apollo-server/packages/apollo-server-cloud-functions/README.md

 On the Create Function page, set _Trigger_ to `HTTP` and _Function to execute_ to the name of your exported handler, in this case `handler`.

-Since NODE_ENV is a reserved environment variable in GCF and it defaults to "production", both the **playground** and **introspection** options need to be explicitly set to `true` for the GraphQL Playground to work correctly.
+Since NODE_ENV is a reserved environment variable in GCF and it defaults to "production", the **introspection** option needs to be explicitly set to `true` for the UI to work correctly.

 After configuring your Function you can press **Create** and an http endpoint will be created a few seconds later.